KGConf/open-kg-curriculum/README.md

 It is a set of [modules](./curriculum/).
 These modules are organized by category, audience, and learning paths.

 ### Then what is a *module*?
-A module is a set of learning material.
+A module is a set of learning material about some set of _concepts_.
 This generally consists of:
 * Metadata about the topic, including the audience, prerequistes, categories, and etc.
 * A tutorial article about the topic
 * Sample exercises and/or projects